-Kat Aoki is a mortgage writer at Finder who specializes in breaking down everything you need to know before buying a home — from reviews of top lenders, to the best mortgage providers by state, to the difference between fixed- and adjustable-rate mortgages.
-And she’s no stranger to personal finance.
-Since 2011, she’s written hundreds of thoughtful, informative articles to help consumers make better decisions with their home loans, credit cards, insurance policies and more.
-Kat is also well-versed in working with leading brands in the real estate, mortgage and personal finance industries, including AMEX, Citibank, GE Money and RealEstate.com.au, among many others.
-She has a BS in business administration and marketing from California State University, and enjoys travel and hiking in her spare time.
+Kat Aoki is a personal finance writer at Finder, specializing in consumer and business lending.
+She’s written thousands of articles to help consumers make better decisions on their home loans, bank accounts, credit cards, cryptocurrency and more.
+Kat is well versed in working with leading brands in the real estate, mortgage and personal finance industries, and her expertise has been featured on Forbes Advisor, Lifewire and financial comparison sites like iSelect and realestate.com.au.
+She holds a BS in business administration from California State University, Sacramento and enjoys hiking and yoga in her spare time.

 - Home equity loans